Collected-Notes/static-template-nextjs/README.md

 ## Required Environment Variables

-- `CN_TOKEN` - Your Collected Notes API token, get it going to https://collectednotes.com/accounts/me/token.
+- `CN_TOKEN` - Your Collected Notes API token, get it going to https://collectednotes.com/accounts/me/token (you need a Premium account).
 - `CN_EMAIL` - The email address you are using in Collected Notes.
 - `CN_SITE_ID` - The ID of your site in Collected Notes, you can check it adding `.json` at the end of your Collected Notes site (e.g. https://collectednotes.com/blog.json).
 - `CN_SITE_PATH` - The path of your site in Collected Notes (e.g. `blog`).